Loading...

 Timing affects collection success in Dubai more than most international creditors realise:

 Ramadan (one month, dates shift annually): Business hours shorten, decision-making slows, and collection activity is generally less productive.
-Smart agencies reduce pressure during Ramadan and ramp up immediately after Eid al-Fitr, when business activity surges.
+Smart agencies reduce pressure during Ramadan and ramp up immediately after Eid al-Fitr.

 Q4 (October-December): The most productive period for collection.
 Businesses prepare for year-end, budgets need to be reconciled, and there's motivation to clear outstanding obligations.
 Agencies often achieve their highest recovery rates during this period.